mokupsas/url-shortener-app/README.md

-# PHP Url Shortener Fullstack Project
+# PHP Url Shortener Project
-Small PHP url shortener website project meeting the requirements of a normal functioning website
+Small PHP url shortener website that use MVC pattern.
+The aim of the work is to learn and create a project that meets requirements of a normal functioning website.

 ## Features
 - General